 If it’s time for your ‘s checkup, make sure you schedule it now.
 Many veterinarians are booked several weeks or months out.
 To maintain your ‘s health, it’s a great idea to have your vet check your pup out at least twice a year.

-NOTE: My , Henry gets a check-up in May (his rescue birthday) and November (before the holiday season starts).
-Most of the time, he’ll do something that will necessitate a pop-in visit to the vet between those times as well.
-It’s a good idea to make check ups associated with special days like rescue birthdays.
+NOTE: My , Henry gets a check-up in May (his rescue or gotcha birthday) and November (before the holiday season starts).
+Often, something will pop up in between these dates that will necessitate vet visit.
+However, it’s a good idea to make check ups associated with special days like gotcha birthdays.

 2. prevention and